mcprentiss/jeopardy-parser/README.md

 Extracts [Jeopardy!] clues from the [J!
 Archive] website and dumps them into a SQLite database for use elsewhere (no particular application is intended).

-Python 2.7.5 (or Python 3.4 with download_three.py) and SQLite 3.7.12 are tested.
+Python 2.7.5 (or Python 3.4 with download_three.py and parser_three.py) and SQLite 3.7.12 are tested.
 Depends on BeautifulSoup 4 and the lxml parser.

 Quick start